Electric Bus Depots & Fleet Charging

 Catch charger faults and battery heat before overnight charging puts the morning pullout at risk

-AVIAN monitors chargers, parked buses, and electrical equipment through the night so your team can step in while the problem is still isolated before it spreads, damages vehicles, or leaves buses unready for service.
+AVIAN delivers continuous critical asset monitoring across chargers, parked buses, and electrical equipment through the night — condition-based thermal alerts that reach your team while a battery or charger fault is still isolated, before it spreads, damages vehicles, or leaves buses unready for service.

 The highest-risk charging window starts after the depot quiets down